statnett/quick-xmltodict/README.md

 ## Performance

-`quick-xmltodict` is currently about 2-5 times faster than `xmltodict`.
+Since `xmltodict` uses the non-validating C-based [expat](https://docs.python.org/3/library/pyexpat.html) parser from Python's standard library, it is already very fast.
-There are performance improvements to be made, so this difference is expected to increase.
+`quick-xmltodict` is nonetheless about 2-5 times faster than `xmltodict`.

 ## Contributing